liartem/mlops-zoomcamp/final_project/README.md

 The current project has some oppoptunities for improvements, for example: <br/>

-1) Makes a full pipeline automation.
-For the time of submission (15.08.2022) the service starts with the help of docker-compose.
-Ideally when the new model is trained,  the new image should be build automatically build and deployed. <br/>
+1) Add the possibility to retrain the model and send an alert, when the data/target drift are detected.

 2) Add IaC

-3) Add the possibility to retrain the model, when the data/target drift are detected.